 Introduction

 Winter hits mining operations hard.
-Frozen conveyors, iced haul roads, and cold-seized equipment create productivity losses that compound quickly — and in many cases, are entirely preventable.
-Unplanned equipment downtime averages $180,000 per incident across heavy industry, while major conveyor failures at large mines can cost between $6 million and $12 million.
+Frozen conveyors, icy haul roads, and cold-related equipment failures can create productivity losses that compound quickly.
+Proactive winterization cannot eliminate every weather-related shutdown, but it can substantially reduce avoidable freeze-ups, unsafe conditions, and emergency maintenance.
+According to Rock Products’ analysis of conveyor downtime, operators at one major mine estimated that a single conveyor belt failure could cost between $6 million and $12 million.
 For operations under strict commodity supply contracts, missing production targets triggers severe financial penalties.

 This guide covers what mines need to stay operational through winter: